 Roles and responsibilities

-- Vice-President Academic and Provost – Has overall authority for governance of undergraduate and graduate studies and for the various institutional quality assurance processes; acts as the resource person for the Ontario Universities Council on Quality Assurance
+- Provost and Vice-President, Academic Affairs – Has overall authority for governance of undergraduate and graduate studies and for the various institutional quality assurance processes; acts as the resource person for the Ontario Universities Council on Quality Assurance

-- Associate Vice-President, Programs – Is responsible for implementing the Institutional Quality Assurance Process and assists the Vice-President Academic and Provost in overseeing the various quality assurance processes for undergraduate and graduate programs; chairs the Council on Undergraduate Studies; sits on the Council on Graduate Studies
+- Vice-Provost, Academic Affairs – Is responsible for implementing the Institutional Quality Assurance Process and assists the Provost and Vice-President, Academic Affairs in overseeing the various quality assurance processes for undergraduate and graduate programs; chairs the Council on Undergraduate Studies; sits on the Council on Graduate Studies

 - Senior Educational Policies Officer – Liaises with the Ontario Universities Council on Quality Assurance (the Quality Council) and the Ministry of Advanced Education and Skills Development; oversees administration of the Institutional Quality Assurance Process; submits annual reports on program changes and requests for new programs to the Quality Council (both undergraduate and graduate levels); provides support to the Council on Undergraduate Studies, including handling and following up with requests for changes to programs and requests for new undergraduate programs